December 8th

 Meaning of the subhAShita:

-Contentment is the highest accrual; company of the wise is the best attainment.
+Contentment is the highest gain; the company of the wise is the best acquisition.
 Reflection is the paramount form of knowledge; quietude of the mind is the zenith of happiness.

 Commentary:

 One may accumulate wealth in many forms and shapes.
 He may be the richest person in the entire world.
-However, he is NOT rich who has the most, but who needs the least!
+However, he who has the most is not rich but he who needs the least!
 Without the factor of contentment, no amount of possessions will make him happy.
-Hence, the accrual of contentment is the accrual of the highest order.
+Hence, attaining contentment is the attainment of the highest order.

-People tend to emulate those that are around them.
+People tend to emulate those who are around them.
 One can progressively better himself only if he has someone better than himself to emulate.
 That can happen only in the company of the good and wise.
-If one attained that company, bettering himself is only a matter of time.
+If one attains such company bettering himself is only a matter of time.
 Hence, attaining good company is unparalleled.

-Reading, listening, watching - all these are means of learning.
-But, unless it is reflected upon and inculcated into one's life, he does not have the authority of that knowledge.
+Reading, listening, watching—all these are means of learning.
+But, unless it is reflected upon and inculcated into one's life, he does not have the authority over that knowledge.
 Hence reflection is the best form of knowledge.

-Some may say that happiness can be found in many things - having big possessions, a fat bank balance or a sleek car.
+Some may say that happiness can be found in many things—having grand possessions, a fat bank balance, or a sleek car.
 Those are ephemeral.
-Possessions can be lost, bank balance can dwindle, a car can get rusty.
+Possessions can be lost, bank balance can dwindle, and a car can get rusty.
 What lasts forever is the tranquility of the mind.
-If one has succeeded at silencing the mind's chatter, he has found the zenith of happiness.
+If one has succeeded at silencing the mind's chatter, he has found the pinnacle of happiness.

 pada vigrahaH: